strimzi/strimzi.github.io/_posts/2025-01-15-moving-data-between-JBOD-disks-using-cruise-control.md

 author: shubham_rawat
 ---

-Apache Kafka is a platform which provides durability and fault tolerance by storing messages on disks and JBOD storage is one of the storage configuration types supported by Strimzi.
+Apache Kafka is a platform that provides durability and fault tolerance by storing messages on persistent volumes.
-The JBOD data storage configuration allows Kafka brokers to make use of multiple disks.
+In most cases, each Kafka broker will use one persistent volume.
+However, it is also possible to use multiple volumes for each broker.
+This configuration is called JBOD storage.
 Using JBOD storage, you can increase the data storage capacity for Kafka nodes, which can further lead to performance improvements.
+It might happen that you need to add or remove volumes to increase or shrink the overall capacity and performance of the Kafka cluster.
+When adding new volumes, you first need to add the volume and then move some data to it.
+That can be done using the [_intrabroker_](https://strimzi.io/docs/operators/in-development/deploying#con-rebalance-str) rebalance.
-If you plan to remove a disk that contains partition replicas, the data must be safely moved to other disks first.
+When removing volumes, you have to first safely move the data to other volumes first.
 Failing to do so could result in data loss.
-Moving data between the JBOD disks can be done using the `kafka-reassign-partitions.sh` tool which is not very user-friendly, therefore in Strimzi 0.45.0 we introduced the ability to move data between the JBOD disks using Cruise Control.
+Moving data between the JBOD disks can be done using the `kafka-reassign-partitions.sh` tool, which is not very user-friendly, therefore in Strimzi 0.45.0 we introduced the ability to move data between the JBOD disks using Cruise Control.

-### Cruise Control to move data between JBOD disks
+### New `remove-disks` mode in KafkaRebalance

-This feature will allow you to move the data from one JBOD disk to another JBOD disk using the `KafkaRebalance` custom resource that we have in Strimzi.
+The new `remove-disks` mode allows you to move the data from one JBOD disk to another JBOD disk using Strimzi's `KafkaRebalance` custom resource.
 This feature makes use of the `remove-disks` endpoint of Cruise Control that triggers a rebalancing operation which moves all replicas, starting with the largest and proceeding to the smallest, to the remaining disks.

 ### Setting up the environment

 Let's set up a cluster to work through an example demonstrating this feature.
-During the example we will see how we can safely remove the JBOD disks by moving the data from one disk to another, and we will use Kafka and KafkaNodePool resources to create a KRaft cluster.
+In the example we will see how to safely remove the JBOD disks by moving the data from one disk to another, and we will use `Kafka` and `KafkaNodePool` resources to create a KRaft cluster.
-Then, we create a KafkaRebalance resource in remove-disks mode, specifying the brokers and volume IDs for partition reassignment.
+Then, we create a `KafkaRebalance` resource in remove-disks mode, specifying the brokers and volume IDs for partition reassignment.
 After generating the optimization proposal, we approve it to move the data.

 To get the KRaft cluster up and running, we will first have to install the Strimzi Cluster Operator and then deploy the `Kafka` and `KafkaNodePool` resources.
-You can install the Cluster Operator with any installation method you prefer.
-You can also refer to the [Strimzi documentation](https://strimzi.io/docs/operators/in-development/deploying#con-strimzi-installation-methods_str).
+You can install the Cluster Operator with the installation method you prefer, which are described in the [Strimzi documentation](https://strimzi.io/docs/operators/in-development/deploying#con-strimzi-installation-methods_str).

 Let's deploy a KRaft cluster with JBOD storage and Cruise Control enabled.
 ```yaml